DmytroVasin/bomber/tutorial.md

   module.exports = Lobby;
 ```

+NOTE: We add `client.on` method that will handle different messages (not only enter lobby).
+So each time when client send some message through his socket, server will call apropriate callback for that request.

+In this case we define handler to `enter lobby` event and specify what should we do when this event happen.

 Inside lobby.js we just join our current socket connection ( current player ) to common room: 'lobby_room'.
 Add return dummy array with the games.